Datenschmutz/Voron-Backup-Script/backup-script/README.md

 * Download the backup.cfg and include it in your printer.cfg

 ## Mentions, Credits and Sources
+* Thanks to @T4KUUY4 for the foundation of this script

-[^1]: Variation der rCLone Anleitung von Contabo - https://docs.contabo.com/docs/products/Object-Storage/Tools/rclone
+[^1]: Variation of the rCLone setup manual from Contabo - https://docs.contabo.com/docs/products/Object-Storage/Tools/rclone